fcomoreira1/dotfiles/README.md

 # Dotfiles

 This is a backup for my personal dotfiles.

-To install these files `stow` is needed, and simpling cloning the repo and running `stow */` should but everything in its proper place.
+To install these files `stow` is needed, and simpling cloning the repo and running `stow */` inside the cloned dir should put everything in its proper place.

 The colorscheme of almost all these dotfiles is inspired by atom's onedark.

 ## Info